GoogleCloudPlatform/education-data-platform/3-connector-rest-apis/README.md

 ## Cloud Composer

-The Cloud Composer will be used as a orchestration solution of ingestion pipelines of data from API execution pipeline, besides other process auxiliary DAG's.
+The Cloud Composer is going to be used as a orchestration solution of ingestion pipelines of data from API execution pipeline, besides other process auxiliary DAG's.

-In this project we have the following pipelines:
+After deploy the API connector artifacts, you are going to find the following DAGs deployed on Cloud Composer in the orchestration project (**PREFIX-orc**):

 - API_pipeline: call the Rest APIs parameterized in the config files and load the json or csv files in the drop off bucket;
-- bq_load: load the json or csv files ingested by the API_pipeline in the BigQuery landing zone.
+- bq_load: load the json or csv files ingested by the API_pipeline DAG in the BigQuery landing zone.